enceka/SharpS1GetRoot/README.md

 # SharpS1GetRoot
-For Sharp Android One S1 \n
+For Sharp Android One S1

 But NOT support the version after 00WW_5_180